cjavad/os-challenge-cmpxchg-Sammenlign-Byt/README.md

 ## Hash lookup

-Shared nmap'ed memory regions based on a BTreeMap using the start and end ranges (buckets) run dedicated processed to smartly cache computation without over computing.
+Shared nmap'ed memory regions based on a BTreeMap using the start and end ranges (buckets) run dedicated processes to smartly cache computation without over computing.

 In principle implement a database using a bespoke data format for lookup.

+## Generic utils we probably need

+- Generic allocation interface (To implement RC or Arena alloc)